writethedocs/www/docs/conf/portland/2024/sponsors/prospectus.rst

 Lightning Talks
 ---------------

-**{{sponsorship.publisher.price}}**
+**3,500** - **Limit 2**

-Sponsor the Lightning Talks, where attendees have 5 minutes to share something they are excited about working on.
+Sponsor one day of Lightning Talks, where attendees have 5 minutes to share something they are excited about working on.
-This dynamic part of the conference is on the main stage, and you'll have a chance to get in front of our attendees for a talk.
+This dynamic part of the conference is on the main stage, and you'll have a chance to get in front of our attendees for a lightning talk.

 - **Logistics**: Lightning Talks are Monday & Tuesday after lunch